 I am not a fan of any drug that is based on the quinoline pharmacophore.
-I believe there is something inherently wrong with the all drugs that are based on this substrate.
+I believe there is something inherently wrong with all the drugs that are based on this substrate.
 There is a thread of idiosyncratic toxicity that is poorly understood that spreads out like a crack in the foundation and loosely affects all of the drugs based off of this platform.

 The Zinc Connection